Sha3-git/Sha3-git/README.md

 ### ੈ♡‧₊˚ Introduction ೄྀ࿐ˊˎ- <img height="40" src="https://i.pinimg.com/originals/4a/bc/26/4abc267a19d353131cd52fbec712fe8a.gif"/>
 Hello!
-I am a softaware engineering student who loves programming, graphic design, and writing.
+I am a software engineering student who loves programming, graphic design, and writing.

 In my free time, I am often working on small personal projects and keeping up with the latest news on recent developments in the tech industry.
 My interests lie in the human-computer relations of tech development and making applications as accessible and friendly for all users.